janhabi-priyadarshini/Meta-Ads-Performance-Analysis-Dashboard/README.md

 # 📊 Meta Ad Performance Dashboard

-**A Power BI dashboard that analyzes paid ad campaigns on Facebook & Instagram — from impressions to purchases — using Excel for data prep, SQL for modeling, and Power BI for interactive visualization.**
+**A Power BI dashboard that analyzes paid ad campaigns on Facebook & Instagram — from impressions to purchases — using Excel for data prep, SQL for modeling, DAX for measures, and Power BI for interactive visualization.**

 ---